 Jobs With The Highest Divorce Rates

-According to the findings, here are the top fifteen jobs with the highest divorce rate:
+According to the findings, these fifteen careers have the highest divorce rate:

-- Military Enlisted Tactical Operations and Air Weapons
+- Military Enlisted Tactical Operations and Air Weapons: 17%

 Why These Jobs Have The Highest Divorce Rate